matthewpalmer/matthewpalmer.github.io/_posts/2014-06-21-example-ios-keychain-swift-save-query.markdown

 layout: post
 title: "Example Code for Using Swift to Save and Query iOS Keychain"
 category: ios
+rank: top
+excerpt: The origin story for Locksmith, my iOS Keychain library with over 2,400 stars on Github.
 ---

 I wrote a couple of small utility functions for using the iOS Keychain with Swift.
 This has two very basic functions: to save a string to the Keychain, and to load that string back later.
 I'll update this post if I need to update this utility service to handle deletion, updating, and so on.